 MOD J/99A4/5

-11.26A Notices relating to assignments for high altitude platform stations operating as base stations to provide IMT in the bands identified in 5.388A shall reach the Bureau not earlier than three years before the assignments are brought into use.
-(WRC-03)
+11.26A Notices relating to assignments for high-altitude platform stations as IMT base stations in the frequency bands identified in Nos.
+5.C14, 5.D14, 5.M14 and 5.388A shall reach the Bureau not earlier than three years before the assignments are brought into use.
+(WRC-23)

 Reasons: It is proposed that the use of high-altitude platform stations as IMT base stations (HIBS) in the mobile service in the frequency band 694-960 MHz, or portions thereof, on a global level, including the countries listed in RR No. 5.313A, based on Method A3 in the CPM Report.